Close

 Triple glazing profiles

-Designed to reduce heat loss, noise and UV rays even further, triple glazing consists of 3 panes of glass with two gas-filled spaces in-between.
+Designed to reduce heat loss, noise and UV rays further than double glazing, triple glazing consists of three panes of glass with two gas-filled spaces in-between.

 U-value